 I hope this guide provides the information that you need to have a successful and enjoyable experience at camp.
-In addition to all of the rules and regulations of camp, the guide gives you some insights into what programs and activities to expect.
+In addition to all the rules and regulations of camp, the guide gives you some insights into what programs and activities to expect.
 Please take some time to examine the merit badge schedule.
-Please be sure to review adult leadership requirements, all adults attending need to be registered with the BSA, and we will need to see proof.
+There are some requirement changes as well as changes in times and badges we offer.
+Please be sure to review adult leadership requirements.
+Adult registration in the BSA is required for all!
+You must bring proof of this to camp.
 This is a BSA requirement, not just a NoBe requirement.
+Proof is copy of membership card, or copy of troop charter.
+Electronic anything does not work.